yareva/yareva/README.md

 ## 👨‍💻 About Me

-A Software Engineering student at San Jose State University, building projects in Web Development, AI, Data Science, ML, and Game Development.
+A Software Engineering student at San Jose State University, building projects in **Web Development, AI, Data Science, ML, and Game Development**.

 - 🎓 Studying Software Engineering at San Jose State University
-- 🌱 Focused on **Full Stack and AI** innovations
+- 🌱 Focused on **Full Stack and AI/ML** innovations
 - 📸 Automotive photographer in my free time
 - 🔭 Working on projects combining technology with real-world solutions